angelolab/ark-analysis/docs/_rtd/windows_setup.md

 ## Windows configuration

-Our repository works best if run on a Linux-based machine (which includes Mac OS).
-If you want to run the processes in `ark-analysis` on a Windows machine, you'll have some extra considerations to take into account.
+Our repo works runs best on Linux-based systems (which includes Mac OS).
+If you need to run on Windows, you'll have some extra considerations to take into account.
 Note that this documentation applies for Windows 10 and Windows 11 machines.

 ### WSL 2

 In order to download Docker, you need to install WSL 2 if you don't already have it. **We find it best to download and configure WSL 2 before anything else**.

 We recommend using the Command Prompt to run these commands.

 The simplest way to install WSL 2 is to run `wsl --install`.
 If this works, great.
 Otherwise, you'll have to run these steps:

 * Open `Windows Features`, you can do this by typing this in the search bar
 * Check both `Virtual Machine Platform` and `Windows Subsystem for Linux`
 * Restart your machine

 Now run the following steps:

 * Download the Linux kernel update package.
 You can find it here: [Linux kernel update package](https://docs.microsoft.com/en-us/windows/wsl/install-manual#step-4---download-the-linux-kernel-update-package).
 * Set the version to WSL 2: `wsl --set-default-version 2`